jomartin-999/spring-boot-for-vmware-gemfire/docs/continuous-query.md

-Spring Boot for VMware GemFire does just that, without users having to perform any complex setup or configure any necessary infrastructure components to enable such functionality.
+[spring-boot-gemfire-name] does just that, without users having to perform any complex setup or configure any necessary infrastructure components to enable such functionality.
 Developers can define the criteria for the data of interest and implement a handler